jup-ag/space-station/labs/2-perpetual-exchange/4-how-it-works.md

 Jupiter Perps always use Pyth oracles on the trading prices and chart data.
 However, there are 2 types of Pyth oracles, the `mainnet-beta` oracle and the `pythnet` oracle.

-For position changes, such as opening, closing or liquidating positions, Keeper bots utilize Pyth's mainnet-beta prices.
+For position changes, such as opening, closing or liquidating positions, keeper bots utilize Pyth's mainnet-beta prices.
 In times of congestion, they will use the backup Pythnet oracles.
 This improves reliability for traders to adjust their positions.

 For chart data, we are using the Pyth [Hermes](https://docs.pyth.network/price-feeds/pythnet-price-feeds/hermes) web service.
 The Hermes web service is using the prices from Pythnet.
-There might be slight deviations between the chart and your execution prices occasionally., due to the small variation between `mainnet-beta` and `pythnet` prices.
+There might be slight deviations between the chart and your execution prices occasionally, due to the small variation between `mainnet-beta` and `pythnet` prices.

 You can check out the SOL/USD mainnet-beta oracle [here](https://pyth.network/price-feeds/crypto-sol-usd?cluster=solana-mainnet-beta) and the SOL/USD pythnet oracle [here](https://pyth.network/price-feeds/crypto-sol-usd?cluster=pythnet).